1st Kings Chapter 1

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here

-1:47 And moreover the king’s servants came to bless our lord king Davidדָּוִד
+1:47 And then the king’s servants came to bless our lord king Davidדָּוִד

 /ˈdeɪvɪd/; romanized: Dāwīḏ, “beloved one”) Historians of the Ancient Near East agree that David probably lived around 1000 BCE.
 For more info click here